PelleLille/hsl-docs/structures.rst

   There are some special namespaces which are reserved.
 However, they may still be used with caution.

   * **$messageid** This namespace is used to implement the per-message cache.
-  * **file:X** This namespace may be used to cache functions using files.
+  * **"file:X"** This namespace may be used to cache functions using files.
 It's cleared when the file is changed.

   .. code-block:: hsl